tameshia/aws-fundamentals-lab/phases/phase2_ec2.md

    _(Example: [http://3.145.78.12](http://3.145.78.12))_

    🔍 How to Find Your EC2 Public IP?
-         -Go to AWS Management Console → EC2 → Instances. <b>
+         1. Go to AWS Management Console → EC2 → Instances.
-         2. Select the instance you launched (the one running Amazon Linux 2).<b>
+         2. Select the instance you launched (the one running Amazon Linux 2).
          3. In the Instance Summary (bottom panel or details view), look for:
             Public IPv4 address → something like `3.145.78.12`